samclark2015/peep-chat-server/README.md

 # Peep Server
 The backend client for Peep, the not-so-secret messaging service.
+Running on Node.js using the Express framework, this backend communicates with clients through a REST API for time-insensitive requests, and through WebSockets & WebPush for real-time messaging and notifications.

 ### Models:
 $ prefix denotes a server-set value; should not be sent in POST requests.